Skip to content

 A basic distinction is made between congenital patellar instability and trauma that has caused the kneecap to dislocate outwards (patellar luxation).

-Traumatic patellar dislocations that have occurred for the first time following adequate trauma can usually be treated conservatively.
-Surgical treatment is only considered in the event of permanent instability or repeated dislocations after conservative therapy.
+Traumatic patellar dislocations that occur for the first time following a significant trauma can usually be treated conservatively.
+Surgical treatment is only considered in cases of persistent instability or recurrent dislocations following conservative therapy.

 In the case of congenital patellar instability (habitual patellar instability), the anatomy of the entire leg must be analyzed in more detail.
-There may be various causes of instability :
+There can be a wide variety of causes for instability:

 Symptoms of patellar instability